dsc-courses/practice.dsc80.com/problems/fa21-midterm/fa21-mid-q10.md

 **Note**: your code will be graded manually, and it is not expected to be perfect.
 Be careful to not spend too much time trying to make your code perfect!

-**Another Note**: if you wish, you may write your code elsewhere and paste it into the box below.

 # BEGIN SOLN
 **Answer: **
 ```py